top of page

 It is Possible in the 21st century to have War of Ideas , but that was not the case throughout the history.., Most of the world was governed by monarchies and religion and they don't really like to listen to contrasting opinions a lot.

-In fact critical thinking would be the last thing that a religious belief or a 'Faith' can have because that is the most corrosive thing you can have for the 'Questionable Stories' you have invented in order to control and remain a dominant belief among an extremely large population.
+In fact, critical thinking would be the last thing that any dogmatic belief or a 'Faith' can have because that is the most corrosive thing you can have for the 'Questionable Stories' you have invented in order to control and remain a dominant belief among an extremely large population.

-So Religion always feared Reason and Questioning against the factual Credibility of their version of Stories about the Universe.
-So, for almost all of history what we have is.., if you have certain opinion about Something you always have to express it in a way so that the Religion or the Monarch of that local Nation or Territory don't get Offended.
-Also make sure you do not question anything "Unquestionable", so that you do not end up publicly executed Next day on the Streets.
+So Dogmatic beliefs have always feared Reason and Questioning against the factual Credibility of their version of stories about the Universe.
+So, for almost all of history what we have is, if you have certain opinion about Something you always have to express it in a way so that the Religion or the Monarch of that local Nation or Territory don't get Offended.
+Also make sure you do not question anything "Unquestionable", so that you do not end up getting socially discarded or publicly executed the Next day on the Streets.

 This was the freedom of expression throughout the Human History, you can Question anything but there are 'EXCEPTIONS' , far too many exceptions in fact...